sftengg/airbnb_seattle_science/README.md

 # Seattle Airbnb Data Analysis

-Analyzed Seattle Airbnb dataset using python (ipython notebook) libraries like Numpy, Pandas, Matplotlib, Seaborn, statsmodels, Sklearn.
+Analyzed Seattle Airbnb dataset using python (ipython notebook) libraries like Numpy, Pandas, Matplotlib, Seaborn, Sklearn.

-## Motivation and Objective
+## Objective

-Project is part of the Data Scientist Nanodegree program and the objective of this analysis is to find out various aspects that are influencing the prices at Airbnb rentals.
-How does seasonality effect the pricing and also coming up with a model that help  to predict the price based on the chosen features.
+Project is part of a Data Scientist Nanodegree program and the objective of this analysis is to find out various aspects that are influencing the prices at Airbnb rentals?
+How does seasonality effect the pricing? and then come up with a model that will help predict the price for the future listings.
 And CRISP-DM (Cross-industry standard process for data mining) method has been followed for this study.

 ## What is included